 Just before heading out to work or after coming home from work, make a call to Mom or Dad.
 Checking in frequently is essential to ensuring the well-being of aging parents.
 Scheduling regular calls helps elderly individuals feel connected rather than isolated and alone.

 Calls can be made via FaceTime or Skype.
-The communications are made more meaningful by seeing the faces of loved ones.
+Communications are made more meaningful by seeing the faces of loved ones.
 It takes just a few minutes to exchange a few words and check in with Mom or Dad.
 Scheduling calls gives parents an event to look forward to.

 Even more gratifying for the family is when working children spend quality time with their elderly parents.
 Although the majority of adult children live a long distance from a parent, every in-person visit is enormously beneficial for the aging individuals.